Having an operation as a day case patient (under a general anaesthetic)

 Any tablets, medicines, or inhalers that you are taking in their containers.
 Do not bring controlled drugs.

-Slippers or sandals or indoor shoes and a dressing gown.
+Slippers, sandals or indoor shoes, and a dressing gown.

-Something to occupy you if you have to wait, for example a magazine, book, or mobile phone.
+Something to occupy you if you have to wait, for example a magazine or book.

 A contact number for the person that is taking you home after your surgery.